 What is variable resistor?
-Variable resistor definition: It is an electronic component.
-It is applied in an electronic circuit for adjusting circuit resistance to control voltage or current of that circuit or part of that circuit.
+Variable resistor is an electronic component.
+It is connected in an electronic circuit for modifying circuit resistance to control voltage or current of that circuit or part of that circuit.
 There are mainly two types of variable resistor track available one is linear track and other is logarithmic track.
 Before explaining types of variable resistor and variable resistor function, I will tell you how variable resistor works.
 Let’s see below.

 The electrical resistance is varied by sliding a wiper contact along a resistance track.
 Sometimes the resistance is adjusted at preset value as required at the time of circuit building by adjusting screw attached to it and sometimes resistance can be adjusted as when required by controlling knob connected to it.
 The active resistance value of the variable resistor depends upon the position of the slider contact on the resistance track.